 BIG-MAP (BATTERY2030 +) aims to reinvent the way science invents batteries.
 The core task is to develop a material acceleration platform specifically designed for the accelerated discovery of battery materials and interfaces.

-CELEST is one of the most ambitious research platforms for electrochemical energy storage worldwide.
+CELEST is one of the most ambitious research platforms for electrochemical energy storage in the world.
 It combines application-oriented basic research with practical development and innovative production technologies.

 The POLiS Cluster of Excellence is developing new battery materials and technology concepts for efficient and sustainable storage of electrical energy.
 "Post-lithium batteries", batteries that work without lithium, have the potential to store more energy, be safer, and offer a more cost-effective, long-term alternative.